getlarge/APE/README.md

 npm install
 mkdir data
 ```
-- Edit `config.sample.js` to add your custom config, then change name to `config.js`
+- Edit `config.sample.js` to add your custom config, then save under `config.js`

--Edit `index.js` to chose which process to execute, then :
+- Edit `index.js` to chose which process to execute, then :
 ```
 npm start
 ```